 Cauda Equina Syndrome Claim Solicitors

-Cauda Equina Syndrome (CES) may not be common in pregnancy, but it can be excruciatingly painful.
+Known as Cauda Equina Syndrome, CES may not be particularly common in pregnancy, but it can be very painful.
 The condition causes pressure and swelling on the nerves in the spine.
-CES can start as gradual lower backaches, or attack a victim quickly with severe and debilitating pain.
+CES can start as gradual lower backaches, or attack a victim quickly with severe pain.

 The rarity of a condition is no excuse for negligent care.
-Contact The Medical Negligence Experts today if you believe your CES was mistreated, or you experienced delayed diagnosis that caused you pain and distress and led your treatment and recovery to be more invasive than it should have been.
+Contact The Medical Compensation Experts today if you believe your CES occurs due to negligence.
+Alternatively, if a diagnosis delay causes pain and distress, resulting in overly invasive treatment and recovery.
 We can assess your claim and help you obtain the maximum compensation you deserve.

 What is Cauda Equina Syndrome Negligence?